google/exposure-notifications-server/docs/server_functional_requirements.md

 The API will verify the signature against the content of the exposure binary file.
 It will use the metadata included in the signature file to identify which verification key to use for the specific application.
-The on device API will verify that:

-* The metadata in the signature file matches that in the export file.
-Specifically, the API will verify that the following fields match (all other fields can be left blank in the SignatureInfo message inside of `TemporaryExposureKeyExport` but are needed in `TEKSignature`)
+The on-device API will verify the following fields in the `SignatureInfo` message:

-  * app_bundle_id
+* `app_bundle_id`
-    * Android\_package
+* `Android_package`
-  * the start\_timestamp of the current batch matches the end\_timestamp of the last batch if batch\_num is set:
+* The `start_timestamp` of the current batch matches the `end_timestamp` of the last batch if `batch_num` is set.
 * The signatures of all files in the batch match their corresponding export file
-    * There are batch\_size number of files in the batch
+* The number of files in the batch matches `batch_size`
-    * All files in the batch have the same start\_timestamp and end\_timestamp
+* All files in the batch have the same `start_timestamp` and `end_timestamp`

-The API will ensure that it has completed all verifications prior to invoking and releasing the matching results.
+The API will only invoke and release the matching results once all verification checks are completed.

 ### Managing secrets